706245-hash/BannerGEN/README.md

 # ASCII Banner Generator

-A Python script that generates customizable ASCII art banners with multiple styles and colors, perfect for command-line applications, security tools, or terminal-based projects.
+A Python script that generates customisable ASCII art banners with multiple styles and colors, perfect for command-line applications, security tools, or terminal-based projects.

 ## Features